kumarmanish267/Movie_Recommender_System/README.md

 # Movie_Recommender_System

 I have hosted the application.
-This is the link to the appliction http://54.196.181.248:8503/
+This is the link to the application http://54.196.181.248:8503/

 I did data preprocessing in jupyter notebook.
 I also made my recommend function there.
 Initially I started with two database, one is tmdb_5000_credits.csv and other is tmdb_5000_credits.csv.
 These both databases were processed in the jupyter notebook.
 Code to it and the recommmendation algorithm are written in Jupyter_code.ipynb